Visualizing products as fingerprints

 This project had many stages and spanned a over few years.
 Prototype created in summer 2013, paper written in summer 2015, workshop attended in fall 2015, poster created and attended in winter 2016.

 Dr. Carpendale wanted to help people make better informed decisions about their diet.
-We problem context is a consumer shopping in a store, wanting to compare two products found on a shelf.
+The problem context is a consumer shopping in a store, wanting to compare two products found on a shelf.
 Currently, data in the Nutrition Facts Panel is presented inconsistently between products which makes comparison difficult and time-consuming.

 Skip to prototype explanation and click here